 - Remember to pause and not to speak too quickly.

-- Assessment for the group project will make up 10 CATS points.
-It will be made up of the seminar tutor’s assessment of the presentation and the log report, and the peer mark.
+- Assessment for the group project will be made up of the seminar tutor’s assessment of the presentation and the log report, and the peer mark.
 The tutor will provide you with written and/or oral feedback on the quality of your presentation.
 The presentation will be judged on, amongst others:

 - Intellectual clarity and cohesion; range of materials used and their interpretation